up9inc/mockintosh/Configuring.md

 - `/` - opens simple UI
 - `/config` - `GET` to fetch, `POST` to set
 - `/stats` - `GET` to fetch, `DELETE` to reset
-- TODO: how to reset dataset/multirequest iterators
+- `/reset-iterators` to reset dataset/multirequest iterators
 - TODO: endpoint to serve swagger-ui
 - TODO: `/shutdown` to exit process?